day8/lein-git-inject/README.md

 ;; This note applies to the first line below.
-;; Normally, a "key" like :lein-git-inject/version can be used in the edn ;; has either a string or a keyword, but in the case of the `defproject` version ;; you must use the string varient if you are using Cursive.
+;; Normally, a "key" like :lein-git-inject/version can be used in the edn ;; as either a string or a keyword, but in the case of the `defproject` version ;; you must use the string variant if you are using Cursive.
 It is a long story.

 (defproject day8/lein-git-inject-example "lein-git-inject/version"